COVID-19 – what volunteers and organisations should know

 Maybe you need to think about PVG requirements and risk assessment processes when supporting vulnerable people in these unprecedented times?
 Or you need to design entirely new roles in response to COVID-19?
 You may need to put new volunteer management processes in place due to staff working at home?
 These are just some of the issues we anticipate organisations grappling with and new issues that none of us have even thought of yet are bound to arise.

-- Read our latest “how to” guidance on safeguarding here (link opens in new tab)
+- Read our latest “how to” guidance on safeguarding (managing risk, when is PVG relevant) here (link opens in new tab)

 - Suggestions on how to recruit new volunteers during the crisis (link opens in new tab)